ibm-cloud-docs/appid/manageidp.md

 {: #add-redirect-uri}

 A redirect URI is the callback endpoint of your app.
 During the sign in flow, {{site.data.keyword.appid_short_notm}} validates the URIs before allowing clients to participate in the authorization workflow which helps to prevent phishing attacks and grant code leakage.
 By registering your URI, you're telling {{site.data.keyword.appid_short_notm}} that the URI is trusted and it's OK to redirect your users.

-Be sure to only register URIs of applications that you trust.
-{: note}

 1. Click **Authentication Settings** to see your URI and token configuration options.